srimathy-R04/project/README.md

 clean ui
 simple responsive layout
 ## tech used
-html5
+      html 5 ,
           css
 ## how to run
           open `index.html`in your browser